zellij-org/zellij/docs/MANPAGE.md

 * __Detach__ - detach session and exit.
 * __ToggleActiveSyncTab__ - toggle between sending text commands to all panes on the current tab and normal mode.
+* __UndoRenameTab__ - undoes the changed tab name and reverts to the previous name.
+* __UndoRenamePane__ - undoes the changed pane name and reverts to the previous name.

 KEYS